stanfordnlp/nn-depparser/README.md

 # nn-depparser

-Re-implementation of nndep using Theano / Lasagne.
+An re-implementation of nndep using Theano.
+Currently used for training CoreNLP dependency parsing models.

+- Danqi Chen <danqi@cs.stanford.edu>